 An analysis of beer sales for B.C.’s top 10 producers shows that local craft brewers’ share of the province’s beer market is growing.

-This market increase becomes even more apparent when comparing the British Columbia Liquor Distribution Board’s (BCLDB) sales growth of micro-brewers with the industry giants of Labatt Breweries of Canada and Molson Coors (TSX:TPX.A).
+This market increase becomes even more apparent when comparing the British Columbia Liquor Distribution Board’s (BCLDB) sales growth of micro-brewers with the industry giants of Labatt Breweries of Canadaand Molson Coors.

 Over the seven-year period since 2012, growth of most craft brewers in the top 10 overshadowed that of Labatt and Molson Coors.

-Granville Island Brewing Co. was the only brewery in the top 10 to suffer a drop (25.7%) in BCLDB sales over the period.
+Granville Island Brewing Co.was the only brewery in the top 10 to suffer a drop (25.7 per cent) in BCLDB sales over the period.

 The growth in B.C. craft breweries appears to be taking market share from Molson Coors and Labatt.

-Meanwhile, Labatt’s sales growth has dropped below 1% for the past two years.
+Meanwhile, Labatt’s sales growth has dropped below one per cent for the past two years.

 The average BCLDB sales for B.C.’s top 20 breweries was $36.1 million; when Labatt and Molson Coors are excluded, the average falls to $11.7 million.
 The median BCLDB sales without the two brewing giants is $7.8 million.

-The average one-year growth for the top 20 breweries was 7.4% compared with a median growth of 4.6%, suggesting that larger breweries higher on the list are growing faster than their smaller counterparts.
+The average one-year growth for the top 20 breweries was 7.4 per cent compared with a median growth of 4.6 per cent, suggesting that larger breweries higher on the list are growing faster than their smaller counterparts.